Blendify/blender-manual/trunk/blender_docs/manual/advanced/scripting/addon_tutorial.rst

    In most cases these will be the same.
 However in some cases, operators will be passed a custom context so script authors should prefer the ``context`` argument passed to operators.

-To test the script, you can copy and paste it into Blender text editor and run it.
+To test the script, you can copy and paste it into Blender Text editor and run it.
 This will execute the script directly and call register immediately.

 However running the script won't move any objects.
 For this, you need to execute the newly registered operator.